Why use a template?

 When I started creating templates, I made the mistake of adding instruments as I went along, without considering the whole picture first.

 Before you begin, plan out template elements such as key-switches, track naming, routing and grouping in advance.
 Think about which instruments you’ll be hosting inside VEP and which will be loaded directly in your DAW.

 It’s also vital to take into account the limitations of your setup.
 How much RAM do you have?
 How many instruments can you load at one time before your computer slows to a crawl?
 Which instruments do you always use?
 Do you really need all of those articulations?

-Most libraries now come with built in key-switching.
-Many composers take advantage of this (along with Cubase Expression Maps or SkiSwitcher2 in Logic X) to reduce track count and simplify the composition process.
+Most libraries now come with built-in key-switching.
+Many composers take advantage of this (along with Cubase Expression Maps or Articulation Sets Logic X) to reduce track count and simplify the composition process.

-I use TouchOSC or Lemur on my iPad to key-switch via Cubase Expression Maps and SkiSwitcher2 when using Logic X.
+I use Metagrid on my iPad to key-switch via Cubase Expression Maps and SkiSwitcher2 when using Logic X.

-Such a basic part of your template can quickly get confusing once your track count grows and along with it the amount of instrument libraries used.
+Such a fundamental part of your template can quickly get confusing once your track count grows and along with it, the number of instrument libraries used.

 My personal solution is to use the same naming convention for all libraries and prefix them with the initials of the library.

 Using Vienna Ensemble Pro

 I use Vienna Ensemble Pro (VEP) to host my orchestral libraries outside of Cubase/Logic.